UMNLibraries/janus/README.md

 [![Build Status](https://secure.travis-ci.org/UMNLibraries/janus.png)](http://travis-ci.org/UMNLibraries/janus)

-Common handler for all library website searches.
+Common target for all library website search forms.
 Configurable, extensible, re-usable.

 Many library websites have multiple search forms that redirect users to various search engines.
 Janus is a common target application for all those searches, allowing for data collection and